 - Save the schematic library.
 Close the report to return to the schematic editor design space.

 Copying Components from Other Sources

 You also can copy components to your schematic library from other open schematic libraries and then edit their properties as required.
 If the component is part of an integrated library, you will have to open the .IntLib file and choose Yes to extract the source libraries.
 Then open the generated source library (*.SchLib) from the Projects panel.

-Select the component that you want to copy in the Design Item ID list of the SCH Library panel so it displays in the design window.
+Select the component that you want to move or copy in the Design Item ID list of the SCH Library panel so it displays in the design window.

-Select the document to which you want to copy the component then click OK.
-A copy of the component will be placed in the destination library where you can edit it, if necessary.
+Select the document to which you want to move/copy the component then click OK.
+The component or a copy of it will be placed in the destination library where you can edit it, if necessary.

 Copying Multiple Components

 You also can use the SCH Library panel to copy multiple components.
 Select the components in the panel using the standard Ctrl+Click or Shift+Click features, then right-click on one of the selected components and choose Copy from the pop-up menu.
 You can then right-click in the list and:

 - Paste the component(s) back into the same library.